 As a busy board certified divorce attorney, I put a lot of effort into managing stress and living a balanced life.
 I have been doing this for 18 years and can honestly tell you I live a very happy life.
-During those 18 years I have developed many skills for dealing with stress and anxiety.
-Here are some of those tips:
+During those 18 years I have developed many skills for dealing with stress and anxiety, particular for a family law practitioner.

 Breathe.
 Seems pretty basic, right?
 But you will be surprised how those autonomic functions seem to stop working when confronted with stress or anxiety.
 The brain needs oxygen to think.
 Your organs need oxygen to function properly.
 So breathe!
 Take it in and let it fill your body.
 Deep breathing has been scientifically proven to; detoxify your body (release toxins), releases tension, relax mind/body, relieve emotional problems and pain, massage your organs, strengthen the immune system, improve posture, increase digestion, and strengthen your lungs and heart.
 The Hindus believe we all have a limited number of breaths.
 Therefore, deep breathing is seen as necessary for the extension of life.

 Be competent.
 Whatever you do, be a master of it.
 I chose to specifically focus on family law.
 By knowing every aspect of my vocation, I am confident and do not get anxious about work issues.
 It took several years to learn my trade well enough to the point I could teach it to someone.
 By putting that effort in early, I have eliminated many uncertainties that would have caused additional anxiety.
 Whatever it is you do, do it well.

 Eat / Sleep / Exercise: Your body is a machine.
 It requires proper fuel and rest.
 It also requires regular exercise.
 Neglect your physical health and your body and mind will not adjust well to the unexpected curve-balls life has in store for each of us.